getsentry/sentry-cocoa/develop-docs/README.md

 This page contains internal documentation for development.

+## Coding with Swift

+To use Swift in the project take a look at [Swift Usage](/Swift-Usage.md) documentation.

 ## Code Signing

 This repository follows the [codesiging.guide](https://codesigning.guide/) in combination with [fastlane match](https://docs.fastlane.tools/actions/match/).